5 Tips for Business Success

 For all of the effort, you pour into your new business, you don’t want that work undermined by the loss of your underlying ideas, and you certainly don’t want your professional exploits to put your personal assets at risk.

-It’s smart to work with an attorney to create a business entity to protect you and your family’s financial assets against any commitments or liabilities on behalf of your business.
-There are different options for entities <link to Guide #2> depending on the particulars of your situation, but make sure you’re separating your business from your personal to protect your family against possible financial ruin.
+It’s smart to work with a lawyer to create a business entity to protect you and your family’s financial assets against any commitments or liabilities on behalf of your business.
+There are different options for entities depending on the particulars of your situation, but make sure you’re separating your business from your personal to protect your family against possible financial ruin.

 Failing to protect the intellectual property (IP) you’ve created with confidentiality agreements, patents, trademarks, and copyright puts your business at a similar risk.
 Without protection, your ideas are susceptible to theft.
 Your IP is what your company is built upon; protect it as such by seeking out an attorney’s help.